Consumer Medicine Information

 Before you start to take it

-Some medicines may interact with letrozole.
+Some medicines and letrozole may interfere with each other.
 These include:

 Other medicines not listed above may also interact with letrozole.